-Essays and book reviews are accepted for the journal once per semester.
-Submissions for the Spring 2017 semester are due Friday, February 24.
+Essays and book reviews are reviewed and accepted for the journal on a rolling basis throughout the semester.
 All submissions must be in Chicago Style.

 Essays — 1500 to 4000 words in length.
 We welcome original research on topics related to the broad spectrum of politics, international relations, and political philosophy.
 Papers should have a clear and concise thesis and arguments to support it.
 We accept quantitative, qualitative, and theoretical approaches.